 The first time I went to Dubai, two years ago, I wasn’t impressed.
-To the extent that when my parents and I booked our trip to Abu Dhabi last December, I wasn’t particularly excited to go back to Dubai.
+To the extent that when my parents and I booked our trip to Abu Dhabi last December, I wasn’t particularly excited to go back.
 Now, I’m glad I did go again to experience some sightseeing in Dubai.

 Unlike the first time, when I saw all the city’s landmarks in one day barely getting off the car, last December I took my time.
 My last, yet vivid, impression of dawdling about an amorphic cluster of buildings that badly suited each other, now became an enjoyable walk along an elegant scenery where, I was to find out, there is the space for both old and new.

-As a see-what-we-can-do welcome, the first sight I had the pleasure to lay my eyes (and my camera its lens) on was the world’s tallest building, 830-ish-mt, awe-inspiring Burj Khalifa, introduced to first-time visitors by Colombian artist Botero, or better, one of his sculptures, a chubby horse, typical of his style.
+As a see-what-we-can-do welcome, the first sight I had the pleasure to lay my eyes (and my camera) on while sightseeing in Dubai was the world’s tallest building, 830-ish-mt, awe-inspiring Burj Khalifa, introduced to first-time visitors by Colombian artist Botero, or better, one of his sculptures, a chubby horse, typical of his style.

 Past Botero’s horse, visitors can approach the queen of the show, this steel tower that somehow seems aware of being at the center of everybody’s attention, certainly one of the main reasons why Dubai is a thriving tourist destination and constantly photographed.